Community Foundation Of North Central Washington

 Based on CFNCW's funding patterns and priorities:

-- Organizations serving rural, remote, and geographically isolated communities have shown success
+- Organisations serving rural, remote, and geographically isolated communities have shown success

 - Projects addressing emergency preparedness in rural areas align with foundation priorities

-- Collaborative approaches that leverage multiple funding sources are favored
+- Collaborative approaches that leverage multiple funding sources are favoured

-- The foundation has funded diverse organizations from bike cooperatives to legal aid services
+- The foundation has funded diverse organisations from bike cooperatives to legal aid services

 - Projects with clear community impact metrics tend to succeed

-- Consider applying to multiple relevant grant programs offered by CFNCW
+- Consider applying to multiple relevant grant programmes offered by CFNCW

 Key Takeaways for Grant Writers

-- CFNCW offers multiple grant opportunities throughout the year - review all programs for best fit
+- CFNCW offers multiple grant opportunities throughout the year - review all programmes for best fit

 - The foundation has a strong focus on rural community needs in North Central Washington

-- Legacy Fund Grants represent the largest pool of funding, distributed across multiple geographic funds
+- Legacy Fund Grants are distributed across multiple geographic funds throughout the year

-- The new Impact Investing Program offers loans as an alternative to traditional grants
+- The Impact Investing Programme offers loans as an alternative to traditional grants

 - Year-round youth grant opportunities exist through the NCW Foundation for Youth